-As you reach Pentireglaze Haven, the coast path runs just above the beach.
+As you reach the beach at Pentireglaze Haven (known locally as Baby Bay), the coast path runs just above the beach.
 Continue to follow the path, then turn left and take the track and then bridleway that leads inland.
 You will pass through several gates and please be mindful to close them after you as cattle and sheep graze on the fields here.
-The path follows the edge of two farmed fields and then becomes a track between two hedgerows.
+The path follows the right hand edge of two farmed fields and then becomes a track between two hedgerows.

 Pentireglaze Haven is the small beach that sits adjacent to the main beach at Polzeath.
 You can rockpool here at low tide.
 Just be aware of the tides.
 Lifeguards are on duty during the season on neighbouring Polzeath beach, if you fancy a swim in the sea.

 After half a mile you will reach a farm road.
 Turn left and follow the road for a short distance.
 You'll see the car park at Pentireglaze in front of you.